EnergoStalin/TGBooks/README.md

 ```

 # Run
-This will install all dependencies(python3.10,rsync,poetry,libfuse3) and prepare suite you still need to login manually into tgmount
+This will install all dependencies(python3.10,rsync,poetry,libfuse3) and prepare suite initing .last timestamp
 ```bash
 bash install.sh
 ```